-Finally, the Company has a Recoupment Policy, which requires certain compensation to be repaid to the Company if awarded as a result of misstated earnings.
-The Board will re-evaluate and, if necessary, revise the Recoupment Policy to align with governance best practices and applicable laws.
+Finally, the Company has a recoupment ("clawback") policy, which requires certain compensation to be repaid to the Company if awarded as a result of misstated earnings.
+The Board continues to monitor the recoupment policy and will re-evaluate and, if necessary revise, the recoupment policy to align with governance best practices and applicable laws, including the final NASDAQ listing rules adopted to implement the compensation recovery requirements under the Dodd-Frank Wall Street Reform and Consumer Protection Act.